Nonparametric estimation of jump rates for a specific class of Piecewise Deterministic Markov Processes: Introduction

-where $\nul$ is the stationary density of the random variables $Z_k$ and the function $\Dg(x)$ can be estimated nearly like a cumulative distribution function, it converges with rate $n^{1/2}$ (\citet{kre2}).
+where $\nul$ is the stationary density of pre-jump locations $Y_k$ (see Assumption A2 for the existence of this stationary density) and $\Dg$ a function defined in equation (\ref{def_D}).
+We get an estimator $\Dge(x)$, which converges with rate $n^{1/2}$.
 To estimate the density function $\nul$, we use a projection method.
-We choose a series of increasing vectorial subspaces $S_0,\ldots,S_m$.
-On each subspace, we construct a nonparametric estimator $\hat{\nu}_m$ of $\nul$, belonging to $S_m$ and provide a uniform bound for its risk.
-Then we choose the "best" estimator by a penalisation method, in the same way as \citet{barronbirge1999}, and give an oracle inequality for the adaptive estimator $\hat{\nu}_{\hat{m}}$.
-Afterwards we bound uniformely the risk of the resulting quotient estimator $\hat{\lambda}=\hat{\nu}_{\hat{m}}/\Dge. $ We finaly prove that the estimator $\hat{\lambda}:=\hat{\nu}_{\hat{m}}/\Dge$ is nearly minimax (up to a $\ln^2(n)$ term) using the methodology of \citet{tsybakov}.
+We obtain a series of estimators $(\hnuml[0],\hnuml[1],\ldots,\hnuml,\ldots)$ of $\nul$.
+Then we choose the "best" estimator by a penalization method, in the same way as \citet{barronbirge1999}, and give an oracle inequality for the adaptive estimator $\hnuml[\hat{m}]$.
+The constant in the penalty term is intractable, but can be estimated thanks to a slope heuristic.
+Finally, we construct a quotient estimator of $\lambda$, $\hat{\lambda}=\hnuml[\hat{m}]/\Dge $, and bound its $L^2$-risk.
 In Section \ref{section_PDMP}, we specify the model and its assumptions.
-We focus on the estimation of the stationary density on the estimation of the jump rate $\lambda$ in \ref{section_estimation_lambda}.
-Section \ref{section_simulation} is devoted to simulations for the TCP protocol and the bacterial growth, with various functions $\lambda$.
+The main results are stated in Section \ref{section_estimation_lambda}.
+Proofs are gathered in Section \ref{section_proofs} and in Appendix A for the technical results.
+In Appendix B, some simulations for the TCP protocol and the bacterial growth are provided, with various functions $\lambda$.
 The outcomes are consistent with the theoretical results.
-Proofs are gathered in Section \ref{section_proofs} and in the Appendix where we prove a technical result, a Talagrand inequality for exponentially $\beta$-mixing variables.